 Abigail Kunkel is an English Literature graduate from Pacific Lutheran University with minors in History and Holocaust and Genocide Studies whose interests are also firmly rooted in the long nineteenth century- especially Austen.
-She is compelled by the intersections of gender, trauma, and race endemic to these areas of research, and hopes to study them further in graduate school.
-It is hard for her to pinpoint exactly when she had her first engagement with Austen as she had read all of Austen’s books while growing up and devoured the film adaptations in quick succession; it is difficult to remember a time before having an awareness of her work and the community around it.
+She is compelled by the intersections of gender, trauma, and race endemic to these areas of research.
+She is currently completing a Masters in Publishing Studies at the University of Stirling in Scotland with the intention of pursuing a career in the publishing sector.
+It is hard for her to pinpoint exactly when she had her first engagement with Austen as she read all of Austen’s books while growing up and devoured the film adaptations in quick succession.
 Her initial enjoyment of the romantic and humorous elements of Austen’s work was later joined by an appreciation for the depth and sophistication of Austen’s often subversive moves, particularly in terms of gender.
 She hopes to explore this with this project as well as to discuss the place of Austen in contemporary society.

 Kailey Rhone is a journal production editor for an academic publisher based in Maryland.
 She graduated from McDaniel College with a BA in English and a minor in writing.
 A longtime Janeite, she analyzed Persuasion through a Freudian lens for her senior thesis and later published it for the Jane Austen Society of North America.
 She has also presented at the Jungian Working Group’s James Joyce conference in Baltimore and writes regularly about historical film and television for Willow and Thatch.
 She is deeply interested in learning more about Georgian and Victorian social politics, culinary history, and how to sew her own wardrobe.
 Twitter: @underhillhobbit